A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Interface model

 \section{Interface model}

-The accurate solution of the location and properties of the interface separating two immiscible fluids is of utmost importance in a two-phase fluid solver.
-In this work, a compressible extension of the VOF method is used to track the interface (Section~\ref{subsec:VoF}) and evaluate its geometrical properties (Section~\ref{subsec:VoFgeom}).
-At high pressures, the dissolution of lighter gas species into the liquid phase is enhanced, thus causing the liquid volume to locally expand near the interface.
-Moreover, phase change is an important feature of high-pressure environments, where vaporization or condensation can occur simultaneously at different locations along the interface.
-This behavior depends on the local thermodynamic phase equilibrium and the balancing of the mass, momentum and energy fluxes at the liquid-gas interface, as shown in Section~\ref{subsec:matching}.
+The accurate solution of the location and geometrical properties of the interface separating two immiscible fluids is of utmost importance in a two-phase fluid solver.
+In this work, a compressible extension of the VOF method is used to advect and capture the interface (Subsection~\ref{subsec:VoF}) and evaluate its geometrical properties (Subsection~\ref{subsec:VoFgeom}).
+The method applies to cases where density on both sides of the interface is variable without regard to whether the variations are dependent on pressure, composition or temperature.
+At high pressures, the dissolution of lighter gas species into the liquid phase is enhanced, thus causing the liquid volume to expand near the interface.
+That is, in addition to thermal expansion.
+Moreover, phase change is an essential feature of high-pressure environments, where vaporization or condensation can occur simultaneously at different locations along the interface~\cite{poblador2019axisymmetric}.
+This behavior depends on the LTE and the balancing of the mass, momentum and energy fluxes at the liquid-gas interface, as described in Subsection~\ref{subsec:matching}.